What kinds of DApps are being built on Web3?

-The crucial difference between DeFi DApps and traditional, Web 2.0 finance apps is that the Web3 model removes the intermediaries—the entities that usually take a cut from the financial services they provide.
+The crucial difference is that the Web3 model removes the intermediaries—the entities that usually take a cut from the financial services they provide.
 By doing so, DeFi aims to reduce overhead costs and make financial services more efficient, accessible, and affordable for users.

-A bank is a prime example of a centralized service.
+A bank is a prime example of a centralized financial service.
 When you deposit cash, it’s up to the bank’s internal systems of accounting to update your balance.
-If there’s an error, there’s only one central authority (the bank) to go to.
-Then if you were to send the money you deposited from your account to a friend’s account, you’d likely incur a transfer fee, which is set and imposed by the bank.
+If there’s an error, there’s only one central authority to go to: the bank.
+Then to send money from your account to a friend’s account, you’d likely incur a transfer fee, which is set and imposed by the bank.
 And these services often only work during normal business hours (if you made the payment on a weekend, it likely wouldn’t process until the next business day).

 By contrast, the DeFi ecosystem is designed to open financial services markets to the benefits of Web3.
 With the decentralized security model of blockchain, there’s no need for central authorities.

 Here are some examples of things you can do with DeFi DApps that you can’t do with Web 2.0 services: